 All OffWestEnd venues are currently closed.
-This webpage is being developed to provide information on online activities and services, including recorded performances, being offered by these venues.
+This webpage is being developed to provide information on OffWestEnd VENUES, including their online activities and services, including recorded performances.
 It also includes links to pages set up by many venues where you can make a donation to help pay staff and cover their other costs at this difficult time.
 We have just added this webpage and have invited all venues to send us an update regarding their status, and the page will be continuously updated as and when additional information is received.

 For information on individual venues (and their shows), please click on Theatres in top menu above, and select either Browse Events or Browse Venues.
 Please note that most of the data regarding shows is now out of date – this will be updated by venues when they re-open.